priyank-patel-it/AndroidGoogleMapProject/README.md

 # Features

-* Google Maps : View the current location of the user on Google Maps interface.
+* **Google Maps** : View the current location of the user on Google Maps interface.
 Users can tap on the marker to see their address and current latitude/longitude.
-* Google Places: View a list of nearby places using Google Places API in Recycler View.
+* **Google Places**: View a list of nearby places using Google Places API in Recycler View.
-* Email : Allows the user to enter any email address and open an email intent pre-populated with the current location, including latitude, longitude, and address.
+* **Email** : Allows the user to enter any email address and open an email intent pre-populated with the current location, including latitude, longitude, and address.

 # Technologies Used
 * Android Studio